rindangchi/PacFood-Study-Case/README.md

 ## Mission Statement

-Based om the Pacfood business overview and business model that has been described in section "Case Desciprtion", the mission statements of PacFood Delivery are described below:
+Based on the Pacfood business overview and business model that has been described in section "Case Desciprtion", the mission statements of PacFood Delivery are described below:

 - To provide a platform that connects restaurants and customers
 - To help restaurants get more customers and revenues